MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

         await wallet.provider.request({
           method: 'wallet_revokePermissions',
           params: [{ 'eth_accounts': {} }]
  });
  } catch (error) {
         console.error('Failed to revoke permissions:', error);
  }
  }
  }, [wallets, selectedWalletRdns])
 ```

 **Definition:** This function is responsible for disconnecting the currently selected wallet and performing necessary cleanup tasks.

-**Condition Check:** It checks if a wallet is currently selected (`selectedWalletRdns` is truthy).
+**Condition Check:** It checks if a wallet is currently selected (`selectedWalletRdns` is true).

 **Update State:** If a wallet is selected, it sets the account for that wallet to `null` in the component's state, effectively disconnecting the wallet.

-**Local Storage Cleanup:** Removes the selected wallet `rdns` from local storage to clear any persisted state related to the disconnected wallet.
+**Local Storage Cleanup:** This function removes the selected wallet `rdns` from local storage to clear any persisted state related to the disconnected wallet.

 **Revoke Permissions:** Programmatically sends a request to revoke permissions (disconnects from the dapp) for the disconnected wallet using the [`wallet_revokePermissions`](/wallet/reference/wallet_revokePermissions) method.
-This ensures that the dApp no longer has access to the account information of the disconnected wallet.
+This ensures that the dapp no longer has access to the disconnected wallet's account information.

 :::caution important
-`wallet_revokePermission` is an experimental RPC method that may only work with MetaMask, however; setting it up in a try/catch and having it separated from the rest of the cleanup ensures that if a wallet does not support it the rest of the disconnect functionality happens and it fails gracefully with a simple console log indicating: **__"WalletProvider.tsx:141 Failed to revoke permissions: method [wallet_revokePermissions] doesn't has corresponding handler"__**.
+`wallet_revokePermission` is an experimental RPC method that may only work with MetaMask; setting it up in a try/catch and having it separated from the rest of the cleanup ensures that if a wallet does not support it, the rest of the disconnect functionality happens.
+It fails gracefully with a simple console log indicating: **__"WalletProvider.tsx:141 Failed to revoke permissions: method [wallet_revokePermissions] doesn't has corresponding handler"__**.
 :::

 **Error Handling:** Errors that occur during the permission revocation process are caught and logged to the console.

 #### The reason for utilizing `useCallback`

 Both of the previous functions utilize `useCallback`.
-It is used to memoize the `connectWallet` function optimizing performance and preventing unnecessary re-renders.
-It ensures that the function instance remains consistent between renders if its dependencies haven't changed.
+It is used to memoize the `connectWallet` function, optimize performance and prevent unnecessary re-renders.
+It ensures the function instance remains consistent between renders if its dependencies haven't changed.

 Let's take the case of `disconnectWallet`:

-Each time the `WalletProvider` component re-renders, without `useCallback` a new instance of `disconnectWallet` would be created, leading to unnecessary re-renders of child components that depend on this function.
-By memoizing it with `useCallback`, React ensures that the function instance remains the same between renders if its dependencies (`wallets` and `selectedWalletRdns`) haven't changed.
-This prevents child components from re-rendering unnecessarily.
+Each time the `WalletProvider` component re-renders without `useCallback`, a new instance of `disconnectWallet` would be created, leading to unnecessary re-renders of child components that depend on this function.
+By memoizing it with `useCallback`, React ensures that the function instance remains the same between renders if its dependencies (`wallets` and `selectedWalletRdns`) haven't changed, preventing child components from re-rendering unnecessarily.

-Even though `useCallback` is not completely necessary, we want to show best practices and we can't always assume the way in which a context provider like this one will be used or how the dapp might change or scale that would benefit from this performance consideration and it's fairly easy to implement.
+Even though `useCallback` is not completely necessary, we can't always assume how a context provider like this will be used or how the dapp might change or scale.
+Using `useCallback` was a choice to show how to do it, which can be a best practice and help performance in some cases.

 Add the following code to `src/hooks/WalletProvider`: